sauliusdainys/docs/README.md

 Contracts should be able to exchange data without on-chain settlement.
 C2C communication is often necessary to deliver high throughput, data rich, dynamic applications.
 Such data exchanges can occur via Oracles and/or Data Lakes using variety of data access methods as described in previous sections.

-# K2N.IO – Intelligent Data Marketplace for DAPPs
+# K2N.IO – Smart Data Marketplace for DAPPs

 K2N.IO is a data integration and analytics platform which serves to connect off-chain data with the decentralized ecosystem.
 K2 interconnects decentralized applications with on and off chain data streams (Oracles) and enables building data rich &amp; dynamic DAPPs.
 Digital, decentralized economies require high fidelity data streams to execute smart contracts and gain trust in a trustless model.
 Such data streams are currently fragmented, not easily/readily available and most importantly un-auditable and un-verifiable introducing a significant roadblock for the development of decentralized, smart economy.

 K2 allows data providers monetize data services while fueling development and integration of decentralized applications via a K2 Data Marketplace.